 You can hike directly from the campground or cabins to Sol Duc Falls by the Lover’s Lane Trail, which makes for a wonderful 7 mile loop with about 500 feet of elevation gain.
-You walk through the forest along the Sol Duc River until you reach spectacular Sol Duc Falls, pictured at the top of this post.
+You walk through the forest along the Sol Duc River until you reach spectacular Sol Duc Falls, one of the best waterfalls in Washington!

 If you want to make a shorter trip, you can drive to the end of Sol Duc Hot Springs road to the trailhead at the end of the road, making it only a 1.5 mile hike round trip to the falls.

 If you want to make it a longer trip, the Sol Duc trail goes many miles further up into the mountains and connects to more high country trails, so you can basically make a hike as long as you want from this location (you can even get a backcountry permit and spend a few days up there).